paullaster/hypernexus/README.md

 Credentials:

-- BC_USERNAME and BC_PASSWORD (required by code)
+- BC_USERNAME and BC_PASSWORD
-  - The app throws on startup if these are empty.
-They are used for NTLM/basic flows.
+  - They are required for NTLM/basic flows.
-  - Note: current code requires these fields to be present even when `oauth2` is selected.
 - BC_DOMAIN
   - Optional, used for NTLM.